ral-facilities/datagateway-api/README.md

 as shown below.
 Nox is not listed as a Poetry dependency because this has the potential to cause issues if Nox was executed inside Poetry (see [here](https://medium.com/@cjolowicz/nox-is-a-part-of-your-global-developer-environment-like-poetry-pre-commit-pyenv-or-pipx-1cdeba9198bd) for more detailed reasoning).
+When using the `--user` option, ensure your user's Python installation is added to the system `PATH` variable, remembering to reboot your system if you need to change the `PATH`.
 If you do choose to install these packages within a virtual environment, you do not need the `--user` option:

 ```bash